anhtuan161295/golang-book-management/README.md

 ## Context
 This project is created to learn the API of OpenWeather and Golang programming language.

+## Prerequisites
+Create database and table using script in folder `sql`

 ## How to run project
 go run main.go

+## How to test
+Import Postman collection script in folder `postman`

 # Dependency
 Go